Another step toward normalcy with Minnesota gyms, indoor dining now open

 "It's more me getting back to my routine, getting back to my normal," he said.
 "It is definitely a mental health thing as much as a physical thing."

-Anytime management had spaced out equipment including blocking off every other treadmill to adhere to social distancing standards, and Zabel said he felt safer there than at a grocery store.
+Anytime Fitness management had spaced out equipment, including blocking off every other treadmill to adhere to social distancing standards, and Zabel said he felt safer there than at a grocery store.

 On Wednesday, swimming pools, movie theaters, fitness centers, bowling alleys and other venues could resume business with restrictions.
 Restaurants could open their indoor dining rooms after being able to serve food on their patios since June 1.